Lubbock Municipal Coliseum: Ice hockey

 The arena was the home to the Lubbock Cotton Kings of the Central Hockey League from 1999 to 2007.
 However, after being unable to come to an agreement with the city of Lubbock for the use of the arena, the team suspended operations prior to the 2007–08 season.

 Professional basketball

 During the 1971–72 American Basketball Association season, the Lubbock Municipal Coliseum served as a sometimes home court for the then-named Texas Chaparrals, a one-year experiment by the Dallas Chaparrals to expand their appeal to a statewide audience.
 The Chaparrals eventually became the San Antonio Spurs of the American Basketball Association and later of the NBA.

 Wrestling

 Lubbock Municipal Coliseum was the Lubbock home of WWE since the 1980s.
 WCW also visited the Coliseum for most of the 1990s until United Supermarkets Arena (originally United Spirit Arena) opened.

 Concerts

 The Lubbock Municipal Coliseum was a popular stop for touring artists.
-In the 1980s, tickets at the time were between $12 and $13.
+In the 1980s, artists such as AC/DC, Def Leppard, Ozzy Osborne, Billy Idol and more played the Coliseum.
 Major concert tours have since moved to United Supermarkets Arena.